espressif/esp-adf/examples/advanced_examples/algorithm/README.md

 Prepare the audio board:

 - Insert a microSD card required memory of 1 MB into board's SD card slot.
-- Insert a microSD card loaded with a MP3 file 'test.mp3' into board's slot.

 Load and run the example:

 - The board will start playing automatically.
-- After finish, you can open `/sdcard/rec_out.wav` to hear the recorded file.
+- After finish, you can open `/sdcard/aec_out.wav` to hear the recorded file.

 ### Build and Flash